-[Title: Acts 14:23 And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.
-(The Geneva Bible note says:) The apostles committed the churches which they had planted to proper and special pastors, who they appointed not rashly, but with prayers and fastings preceding their choice: neither did they thrust them upon churches through bribery, or lordly superiority, but chose and placed them by the voice of the congregation.]]
+[Title: Acts 14:23 "...they had ordained them elders in every church..."
+Geneva note: The apostles...chose and placed [pastors] by the voice of the congregation.]
 When the Bible says elders were ordained, Geneva translators explain that the apostles confirmed the choice made by each congregation.

 Moses from 1200 BC, the Christian Churches from 30 AD, the Pilgrims in 1620 AD: it appears that a Republic was God's pattern from the beginning.
 It appears that the only time in world history that all the people had a voice in their government was when men modeled their laws after God's.
+Coincidence?